Bg

 Before introducing peanut butter to your baby for the first time, make sure you get the go-ahead from your pediatrician, especially if your baby is at a higher risk for a peanut allergy.
 We recommend starting with a small amount of peanut butter.
 If possible, choose one that is sugar-free and made with simple ingredients (just peanuts and maybe salt).

-One of the easiest ways to serve peanut butter for baby-led weaning is to spread it thinly on a piece of toast and then cut it into pinky-sized strips.
+One of the easiest ways to serve peanut butter for is to spread it thinly on a piece of toast and then cut it into pinky-sized strips.
 Pair with fruit for a balanced meal or snack.

 Peanut butter mixes well with a variety of purees including baby cereal, banana, or apple.
 You could also make a peanut butter puree by thinning it out with breast milk or formula.